AnyChart/docs.anychart.com/Basic_Charts/Stacked/Overview.md

 ## Overview

 The stacked charts are a popular visual aid used for categorizing and comparing the parts of a whole.
 Each element in the chart represents a whole, and the segments represent parts of that whole.
 Different colors used for the segments distinguish the categories.
-Stacked charts are also known as stacked graphs.
+Stacked charts are otherwise known as stacked graphs.

 In AnyChart stacking is a [special mode of a Scale](../../Axes_and_Grids/Scales#stack_mode) set by {api:?entry=stackMode}stackMode(){api} method, and [several types of series](#supported_types) are compatible with this mode.
 If a series can not be stacked it simply [ignores the mode](#with_unstackable_series).